Aspect Ratio

 Next step

-If you’re defining layout and components, add aspect ratio rules to your design system or grid.
-If you’re making layouts work across screens, use responsive design and mobile-first design.
+If you’re defining layout and components, add aspect ratio rules to your design system or scalability guidelines.
+If you’re making layouts work across screens, use mobile-first design.